SOS (ABBA song): Reception

 "SOS" marked a significant turnaround in ABBA's fortunes and returned them to the Top 10 in many countries.
-Reaching #6 and #4 respectively, "SOS" started a run of 18 consecutive Top 10 hits for ABBA in the UK and Ireland.
-"SOS" reached #1 in Australia, Belgium, France, West Germany (where it spent 7 weeks at the top), New Zealand and South Africa, and was a Top 3 hit in Austria, the Netherlands, Norway, Italy (where it became ABBA's most successful hit), Mexico, Rhodesia and Switzerland.
-The song also became ABBA's second Top 20 hit in the United States, peaking at #15.
+Reaching No. 6 and No. 4 respectively, "SOS" started a run of 18 consecutive Top 10 hits for ABBA in the UK and Ireland.
+"SOS" reached No. 1 in Australia, Belgium, France, West Germany (where it spent seven weeks at the top), New Zealand and South Africa, and was a Top 3 hit in Austria, the Netherlands, Norway, Italy (where it became ABBA's most successful hit), Mexico, Rhodesia and Switzerland.
+The song also became ABBA's second Top 20 hit in the United States, peaking at No. 15.

 As of September 2021, it is ABBA's 19th-biggest song in the UK, including both pure sales and digital streams.

 Chicago radio station WLS, which gave "SOS" much airplay, ranked the song as the 61st biggest hit of 1975.
 It peaked at number six on their survey of 22 November 1975.

 "SOS" has been recorded and performed in concert by several prominent artists, including John Frusciante, Peter Cetera, Chris deBurgh, Cher, Portishead, Fozzy, and Canadian rock group Headstones.
-English synth-pop duo Erasure covered SOS and three other Abba songs on their 1992 E.P.
-Abba-Esque, reaching number one in the UK singles chart.
+English synth-pop duo Erasure covered "SOS" and three other ABBA songs on their 1992 Abba-esque EP, reaching number one in the UK singles chart.

-Ray Davies of The Kinks said that he was taken with the song after seeing the group perform it on the BBC television show Seaside Special.
+Ray Davies of the Kinks said that he was taken with the song after seeing the group perform it on the BBC television show Seaside Special.
 Pete Townshend said the song had "a great sound".